NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 | **Administrator**          | Yes                       | Yes                  | Yes              | No |
 | **Lead administrator**     | Yes                       | Yes                  | Yes              | Yes |

-You can have more than one user for each permission level.
+You can have more than 1 user for each permission level.

 ![Screen shows user adding a new user's details and selecting their permission level](/images/manage-users-add.png)